robertsanseries/robertsanseries/README.md

 My name is Robert and I'm Web developer.
 Enthusiastic about new technologies in software development.
 Always looking for new knowledge, with main focus on studies in java technologies.

 - :office_worker: I’m currently working at Montreal Informática S.A .
-- 💻 I’m currently learning Angular, ReactJs, VueJS and NodeJS.
+- 💻 I’m currently learning Angular and VueJS.
 - :books: Reading the Clean Code Book, to improve my skills in writing good codes.
 - 🎓 Computer student